nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive Services and deep learning.md

 6. Run "Jupyter Notebook" to re-start the process.

-7. You should now be ready to use TensorFlow on your Data Science VM.
+7. You should now be ready to use TensorFlow on your lab VM.

 ### Task 2: Train and deploy the TensorFlow model

-1. Return to your RDP session to the Data Science VM.
+1. Return to your RDP session to the lab VM.

 2. Download the TensorFlow notebook, text analytics helper module and sample data from the following link:\
     \